NewStrangeWorlds/FastChem/README.md

 Besides the actual FastChem model, we provide a C++ stand-alone version in the *model_src* folder that allows to calculate the equilibrium chemistry for a given temperature-pressure structure.
 This stand-alone version can be adapted further to perform also more sophisticated calculations.
 In addition to the C++ stand-alone version, we also provide the Python interface PyFastChem.

 Version 3.1 includes updates to the calculation of the gas-phase chemistry.
-The new version will now switch to a multi-dimensional Newton's method for more complicated scenarios what were previously challenging to solve with the standard hierarchical approach of FastChem.
+The new version will now switch to a multi-dimensional Newton's method for more complicated scenarios that were previously challenging to solve with the standard hierarchical approach of FastChem.

 # PyFastChem #